nelshi/docs/_posts/2022-04-22-uisp-docker.md

 This is an all-in-one Docker image for running the [Ubiquiti Network Management System](https://uisp.ui.com/).
 This image contains all the components required to run [UISP](https://uisp.ui.com/) in a single container and uses the [s6-overlay](https://github.com/just-containers/s6-overlay) for process management.

-This image will run on most platforms that support Docker including [Docker for Mac](https://www.docker.com/docker-mac), [Docker for Windows](https://www.docker.com/docker-windows), Synology DSM and Raspberry Pi boards.

 ## Usage

 ```shell